What is additional living expenses coverage?

 How much additional living expenses coverage should you have?

 Typically, additional living expenses coverage defaults to a percentage, generally 20 to 30 percent, of your dwelling coverage, meaning that you do not need to choose your coverage amount.
 However, if you need to, you may be able to increase the amount of coverage or opt for a level called “actual loss sustained.”
-This means that there is no set dollar amount on the coverage and that the insurance company agrees to pay all reasonable expenses.
+This means there is no set dollar amount on the coverage and the insurance company agrees to pay all reasonable expenses.

-Some financial experts recommend purchasing as much additional living expenses coverage as you can afford, since you can never predict what kind of disaster will befall you and for how long you may be displaced.
+Some financial experts recommend purchasing as much additional living expenses coverage as you can afford since you can never predict what kind of disaster will befall you and how long you may be displaced.
 Other insurance professionals recommend that you keep track of the costs for hotels, rentals, restaurant meals and other likely expenses and calculate how much you might need for 30 to 60 days of displacement.

 Learn more: Affordable home insurance companies